 Direct Federal Student Loans have two variants.
-One is subsidized and the other is unsubsidized loans.
+One is subsidized, and the other is unsubsidized loans.
 Both these loans help to cover education costs for students.
-But what makes the two different is that the interest on the subsidized loan does not accrue the same way as other loans.
+But what makes the two different is that the interest on the subsidized loan does not accrue the same way as on other loans.
 In a subsidized federal loan, the government covers the interest cost but only temporarily.

 Subsidized vs. Unsubsidized Federal Loans

 - The subsidized loans are available only to undergraduates.
-However, unsubsidized student loans are available for all, whether they are pursuing graduate or undergraduate program or a professional degree.
+However, unsubsidized student loans are available for all, whether they are pursuing a graduate or undergraduate program or a professional degree.

 - The objective of subsidized loans is to support students who need more financial backing.
-And, this is why students applying for this loan have to demonstrate financial need.
+And this is why students applying for this loan have to demonstrate financial need.
 In contrast, there is no such requirement for unsubsidized loans.

 There is, however, one significant similarity between these two types of loans.
 And it is that neither of the two applicants requires a credit check.
 Also, the interest rates on both the loans are the same but only for undergraduate students.
-The interest on such loans for undergraduates is 3.73% that which is disbursed during the period July 1, 2021, to 30th June 2022.
+The interest on such loans for undergraduates is 3.73% of that, which is disbursed during the period July 1, 2021, to 30th June 2022.

 For all unsubsidized student loans, the interest rate is higher for all graduates and professional student applicants.
-The interest on such loans for graduates and professionals is 5.28% that which is disbursed during the period July 1, 2021, to 30th June 2022.
+The interest on such loans for graduates and professionals is 5.28% which is disbursed during the period July 1, 2021, to 30th June 2022.